-Contributed services are valued at their estimated fair value and are recognized as revenues and expenses in the statement of activities.
-Contributed services for the years ended December 31, 2011 and 2010, totaled \$1,174,733 and \$1,094,344, respectively.
+Contributed services are valued at their estimated fair value and are recognized as revenues and expenses on the statement of activities.
+Contributed services for the years ended December 31, 2012 and 2011, totaled \$1,249,692 and \$1,174,733, respectively.
 Such contributed services include office space, payroll, financial management and accounting, computer services, human resources, telecommunications and building maintenance provided by the Society and outside legal services.

 Additionally, a number of volunteers, including members of the Organization's Board of Directors, have made significant contributions of time to the Organization's policy-making, program and support activities.
-The value of such services does not meet the criteria for recognition of contributed services under accounting principles generally accepted in the United States of America and, accordingly, is not reflected in the accompanying financial statements.
+The value of such services does not meet the criteria for recognition of contributed services under accounting principles generally accepted in the United States of America and, accordingly, is not reflected on the accompanying financial statements.